Finding What Matters: Anchoring Context Knowledge with Evolving Indices for Iterative Retrieval: Evaluation Result

 \subsection{Overall Performance}

 As shown in Table~\ref{table/overall}, we report the performance of \method{} along with several representative RAG baseline models.
+The evaluation results in Table~\ref{table/overall} demonstrate the consistent effectiveness of \method{} across different datasets, outperforming Vanilla RAG and GraphRAG-based methods by approximately a 20\% improvement.

-The evaluation results demonstrate the effectiveness of \method{}, which achieves more than a 3\% improvement over all baseline models.
-Notably, these gains consistently generalize across different testing scenarios and backbone model scales, indicating strong robustness and generalization ability of \method{}.
 Compared with deep retrieval-based methods such as IRCoT, Iter-RetGen, and Search-R1, \method{} achieves approximately 10\% improvements.
-This highlights the critical role of the constructed graph in facilitating effective understanding and utilization of retrieved knowledge across multiple retrieval iterations.
-Benefiting from the graph evolution process, \method{} is able to interpret retrieved knowledge~\cite{pankin2013schema} and provides a mechanism for anchoring essential information, thereby mitigating the negative impact of noisy retrieval results.
-Among all baseline models, DeepNote also improves the RAG performance during iterative retrieval by maintaining an explicit note to answer the given question, aiming to filter and refine retrieved knowledge before incorporation.
-In contrast, \method{} shifts the focus from knowledge refinement to graph-based knowledge indexing through an evolving structure, which leads to more substantial performance gains on these QA tasks.
-It is worth noting that the graph constructed by \method{} is designed to fully exploit the retrieved knowledge rather than replacing raw evidence with a new representation, thus avoiding the loss of potentially critical clues contained in the original retrieved documents.
+This highlights the critical role of the constructed index in facilitating effective understanding and utilization of retrieved knowledge across multiple retrieval iterations.
+Benefiting from the index evolution process, \method{} is able to utilize retrieved knowledge and provides a mechanism for anchoring essential information, thereby mitigating the negative impact of noisy retrieval results.
+Among all baseline models, the graph-based methods exhibit a slight performance drop compared to vanilla RAG models, whereas iterative retrieval methods achieve significantly better results.
+This suggests that representing knowledge as graphs may omit essential information needed to assist LLMs in answering questions.
+In contrast, \method{} shifts the focus from knowledge representations to in-context knowledge anchoring through an evolving index, which leads to more substantial performance gains on these QA tasks.
+Moreover, we explored other indexing formats and reported the iterative RAG performance and their ablation studies in Appendix~\ref{appendix:other_format}.
+Further, we evaluate Vanilla RAG under different retrieval depths in Appendix~\ref{appendix:vanilla}.